 Step 1: Purchase your bus tickets

 You can buy your ticket directly at the ticketing counter or purchase it online with 12GO.
-Take note that booking it online with travel agencies will cost you more money because they have commission places on the value of your ticket.
-If your hostel in HCMC is in District 1, you may walk towards the bus terminal and buy it directly there.
+Take note that booking it online with travel agencies will cost you more money because they have commission placed on top the value of your ticket.
+If your hostel in HCMC is in District 1, you may walk towards the bus terminal and buy it directly there (search on Google for Giant Ibis Transport Ho Chi Minh).
 Alternatively, you can purchase it online below:

 - Mekong Express: HCMC – Siem Reap (direct)